 Linda M. Liau joined our Board in November 2021.
-She is Professor and W. Eugene Stern Chair of the Department of Neurosurgery at the David Geffen School of Medicine at UCLA.
+She is a Professor at the David Geffen School of Medicine at UCLA, and has served as the W. Eugene Stern Chair of the Department of Neurosurgery at the David Geffen School of Medicine at UCLA since 2017.
 She is also the Co-Director of the UCLA Brain Tumor Center and Principal Investigator and Director of the NCI-designated UCLA Brain Tumor SPORE (Specialized Program of Research Excellence).
 Dr. Liau has authored over 200 peer-reviewed research articles and is internationally recognized for her achievements in understanding the immunology of malignant brain tumors and pioneering the use of dendritic cell-based vaccines for glioblastoma.
 Clinically, she has developed novel ways to map brain function during awake brain tumor surgeries using functional MRI (fMRI) correlates and specializes in surgery for brain tumors in eloquent areas.
 Dr. Liau received her B.S. and B.A. degrees from Brown University.
 She earned her M.D. degree from Stanford University and a Ph.D. in Neuroscience from UCLA.
 After completing her residency and fellowship training in neurosurgery at UCLA, she joined the faculty at the UCLA School of Medicine.
 While practicing, she earned an MBA from the UCLA Anderson School of Management.
 We believe that Dr. Liau's expertise in neurosurgery and her vast leadership experience qualify her to serve on our Board.

 Timothy T. Richards joined our Board in March 2014.
-Mr. Richards serves as the Chief Business Officer at Jana Care, a venture capital funded company focused on chronic kidney and heart disease testing and monitoring.
+Mr. Richards serves as the Chief Business Officer at Jana Care, a venture capital funded company focused on chronic kidney and heart disease testing and monitoring, a position he has held since December 2021.
 Prior to joining Jana Care, Mr. Richards was Chief Commercial Officer for YourBio Health (formerly Seventh Sense BioSystems, Inc.), and former President of Facet Technologies, LLC, a privately held supplier to major diagnostic companies.
 Additionally, Mr. Richards held executive-level positions within the Covidien organization, first as U.S. President of the Patient Care & Safety Products business unit and subsequently as President of VNUS Medical Technologies following its acquisition by Covidien in 2009.
-From October 2003 through October 2008, Mr. Richards served as Senior Vice President, Chief Marketing Officer and a member of the Executive Board of B. Braun Medical, Inc. Before joining B. Braun Medical, he held a number of progressive leadership positions throughout the U.S. and in Asia with Becton Dickinson and Company.
+From October 2003 through October 2008, Mr. Richards served as Senior Vice President, Chief Marketing Officer and a member of the

+Executive Board of B. Braun Medical, Inc. Before joining B. Braun Medical, he held a number of progressive leadership positions throughout the U.S. and in Asia with Becton Dickinson and Company.
 We believe Mr. Richards brings to our Board extensive leadership experience and expertise in general management, manufacturing and R&D operations, commercial management and strategy in relevant markets and technologies.